How Long Does Coffee Last? Keep Your Coffee Fresh for Longer 2023

 Cold Brew Coffee vs. Hot Brew Coffee

-The typical hot drip coffee is enjoyable only for a day of sitting in the pot.
-After that, you want to spill it out in the drain and make a new pot.
+The typical hot drip coffee is enjoyable only for sitting in the pot for a day.
+After that, you want to spill it into the drain and make a new pot.

-Cold-brew coffee remains drinkable for up to two weeks if it is kept in the refrigerator.
-If you add water to a cold brew coffee you reduce its drinkability by a few days shy of two weeks.
+Cold-brew coffee remains drinkable for up to two weeks if kept in the refrigerator.
+Adding water to a cold brew coffee reduces its drinkability by a few days shy of two weeks.

 Caffeine Absorption